hjh17/Tvinna.is-web-scraper/README.md

 ## usage
 1. Install dependencies.
 2. Change the values on `gmail_from_address`, `gmail_password` and `receiving_email` in `scraper.py`
+3. Turn on [Less secure apps](https://www.google.com/settings/security/lesssecureapps) from google settings.
-3. Run `python scraper.py` and keep it running.
+4. Run `python scraper.py` and keep it running.